BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

 While we often can’t know who is responsible for specific single transactions, we can still analyze overall network activity.
 No other currency in history has offered such a complete and accurate ledger of transactions.
-We can use this data to improve Bitcoin for users.
+As designers, what can we learn from this data that allows us to improve the experience of our users.

 </div>